chrishughallen/transpy/README.md

 In order to run locally you will need Selenium installed.

-Navigate to the directory in a terminal and run one of he following command.
+Navigate to the directory in a terminal and run one of the following commands.

 <i>python transpy.py en "The english you want translated to French"</i>